 Their breast feathers are chevron-patterned grey edged in black or white.
 The back feathers are dark brown or black-white, depending on their subspecies.
 Also, they spot tail feathers called scapulars and are chestnut brown at the edges, grayish-brown in the center, and pale gray underneath.

 Their legs are bluish-black or blackish gray.
-They have strong toes that help them grip water and ice surfaces better than most other birds.
+They have strong toes that help them grip ice surfaces better than most other birds.